codeonlyjs/bundle-free/readme.md

 * provides an easy way to inject livereload scripts so that when files are saved during development the browser automatically refreshes and updates

-* can display prominent in-browser JavaScript error messages
+* injects a client script to displays prominent in-browser JavaScript error messages

 Notes: